drumnickydrum/sequencer/README.md

 - You can now change kits even while transport is started. (juggles a restart)
 - I was getting Buffer errors until cleaning up old kit buffers.
 Sampler/Channel is disposed by calling `dispose()` and then `delete` on the object.
 - `ChangePattern` works well.
-A callback function to `changePattern` allows `setBpm` to be called and added to the undo/redo function.
+A callback function to `loadPattern` allows `setBpm` to be called and added to the undo/redo function.
 - Undo/Redo and ClearOne are disabled if not available.
 - The iOS bpm bug was because of css `user-select: none`.